27/1A, 2nd Floor, Jail Rd, Tilak Nagar, New Delhi-110018

 Part 3: Discussion (4-5 minutes)

-In this section, we will break down the IELTS course syllabus in 2024 into Listening, Reading, Writing, and Speaking and provide you with a comprehensive overview of what to expect in each section.
+In this section, we will break down the IELTS course syllabus into Listening, Reading, Writing, and Speaking and provide you with a comprehensive overview of what to expect in each section.

 IELTS Syllabus: Listening Section